erdcss/AI-PROGRES/replit.md

 5. Products will sync automatically to Shopify when changes are detected

 The system is designed to handle the specific use case: "If a black shoe size 35 goes out of stock on Trendyol, automatically update Shopify stock to zero."

+## Shopify Integration Status

+**Store**: turmarkt.com
+**API Token**: Configured and active
+**Status**: Ready for real-time synchronization

+The system now has direct API access to your Shopify store and can:
+- Automatically create products from Trendyol data
+- Update prices in real-time when Trendyol prices change
+- Sync stock levels (including variant-specific stock like "black shoe size 35")
+- Apply 15% profit margin to all products
+- Handle all product variants with proper Shopify formatting